Armenian Church, Singapore: Later history

+The Armenian population in Singapore dwindled, and the last Armenian parish priest left in the late 1930s.

 In the late 1960s, when the Christian Cemetery at Fort Canning was cleared for a park, early Armenian tombstones there were moved into the Memorial Garden at the church ground.
 Tombstones from Bukit Timah-Cavenagh Road cemetery were also moved here.
 A number of tombstones of prominent Armenians in Singapore, such as members of the Sarkies family of Raffles Hotel fame, Agnes Joaquim who bred Singapore's national flower and Catchick Moses who founded the newspaper Straits Times, are placed here.
 The Memorial Garden however was never used as a burial ground.

 Armenian Street is named after the church and it was known earlier by its Chinese name seng poh sin chu au meaning "the back of Seng Poh's new building" (Tan Seng Poh was the first Chinese to serve on the Municipal Commission).

-The last Armenian parish priest left in the late 1930s with the dwindling Armenian population in Singapore.

 The Armenian Church was gazetted as a national monument on 6 July 1973.

-On 17 September 1979 vardapet Daron Djerejian, an Armenian priest from Nice, France visited the church was conducted a Divine Liturgy.
+On 17 September 1979 vardapet Daron Djerejian, an Armenian priest from Nice, France, visited the church and conducted a Divine Liturgy.
 At that point, the church had been abandoned religiously for decades.
 In 1985 the Armenian Church celebrated the 150th anniversary of the church.
 Archbishop Aghan Baliozian, the primate of the diocese of Australia, led a group of Armenian pilgrims from Australia, the Philippines, Hong Kong, Thailand, Japan, and San Francisco, U.S. to Singapore in June 1985.